-- Follow Pediatric General Patient Care Protocol. - Perform an initial assessment using the pediatric assessment triangle. - Keep patient warm. - Consider Complete Airway Obstruction (Foreign body). - Consider Partial Airway Obstruction (Upper airway). - Do not attempt an invasive airway maneuver (Oropharyngeal and Nasopharyngeal Airway adjuncts).
+- Follow Pediatric General Patient Care Protocol. - Be aware of any current recommended restrictions of nebulized medications - Perform an initial assessment using the pediatric assessment triangle. - Keep patient warm. - Consider Complete Airway Obstruction (Foreign body). - Consider Partial Airway Obstruction (Upper airway). - Do not attempt an invasive airway maneuver (Oropharyngeal and Nasopharyngeal Airway adjuncts).
 Avoid any agitation, place child in position of comfort. - Provide appropriate supplemental oxygen, as appropriate.
 Obtain a pulse oximeter reading.
 Consider obtaining a carbon monoxide reading, if greater than 5, apply oxygen via non-rebreather. - Consider Reactive Airway Disease (lower airway). - Wheezing, grunting, retractions, tachypnea, diminished respirations, decreased breath sounds, tachycardia/bradycardia, and/or decreased level of consciousness. - Place patient in position of comfort.

-- o If a patient has a bronchodilator meter dose inhaler prescribed by their physician, assist the patient as prescribed.
-The inhaler may be used again in fifteen minutes for a total of 4 puffs.
-Contact Medical Control before assisting with additional doses or if the patient took more than 4 puffs within one hour of EMS arrival (use spacer if available). - If the patient's pulse rate is over 180 beats per minute, contact Medical Control prior to a second dose of bronchodilator.
+- If a patient has a bronchodilator meter dose inhaler prescribed by their physician, assist the patient as prescribed.
+The inhaler may be used again in five minutes for a total of 8 puffs.
+Contact Medical Control before assisting with additional doses or if the patient took more than 4 puffs within one hour of EMS arrival (use spacer if available). - If the patient's pulse rate is over 180 beats per minute, Contact Medical Control prior to a second dose of bronchodilator.